-- 1 Possible venous obstruction is an important issue; - 2 it assumed importance for not only the -- well, I can't - 3 say the clinicians at the time, but certainly for - 4 Dr Armour on the autopsy report and for the experts - 5 thereafter.
-She says in her autopsy report: - 6 "Another factor to be considered in this case is - 7 cerebral perfusion.
-The autopsy revealed ligation of - 8 the left internal jugular vein.
-The catheter tip of the - 9 CVP was situated on the right side.
-This would mean - 10 that the cerebral perfusion would be less than that in - 11 a normal child.
-This would exacerbate the effects of - the cerebral oedema and should also be considered - a factor in the cause of death." - 14 And I think I have taken you to what Dr Sumner made - of that in his evidence to the Coroner. - 16 THE CHAIRMAN: Yes. - 17 MS ANYADIKE-DANES: Dr Haynes takes the issue further. - 18 He says: - 19 "The central venous cannulation in small children - 20 frequently leads to thrombosis in proximity to a cannula - 21 with subsequent obstruction of veins and this leads me - 22 to suspect that there may have been some narrowing of - 23 Adam's great veins caused by previous central line - 24 insertion." - 25 That whole issue as to what extent there was any
+Possible venous obstruction is an important issue; it assumed importance for not only the -- well, I can't say the clinicians at the time, but certainly for Dr Armour on the autopsy report and for the experts thereafter.
+She says in her autopsy report:

+14 And I think I have taken you to what Dr Sumner made 15 of that in his evidence to the Coroner.

+16 THE CHAIRMAN: Yes.

+MS ANYADIKE-DANES: Dr Haynes takes the issue further.He says:

+19 "The central venous cannulation in small children 20 frequently leads to thrombosis in proximity to a cannula 21 with subsequent obstruction of veins and this leads me 22 to suspect that there may have been some narrowing of 23 Adam's great veins caused by previous central line 24 insertion."

+25 That whole issue as to what extent there was any

-- 1 compromise to the venous drainage from Adam's brain is - 2 something that's going to be pursued.
-Dr O'Connor sets - 3 out her analysis of the post-operative period. - 4 THE CHAIRMAN: We have that at paragraph 525. - 5 MS ANYADIKE-DANES: Yes, so I'm not going to go into that. - 6 If I move on to the neurological observation and - 7 brainstem deaths.
-That was carried out by Dr David - 8 Webb.
-He explains that he had found evidence for - 9 osmotic disequilibrium syndrome that was thought to - 10 occur because of shifts of urea concentration between - 11 blood and brain and was associated with brain swelling. - 12 But then he provided the inquiry with a statement - in August of last year, and he expresses a different - 14 view: - 15 "I'm fairly sure that no one informed me that the - sodium level was so low because if I had been aware of - 17 the low sodium, I would have considered hyponatraemia to - 18 be the likely cause of the fluid shift." - 19 There is one issue to be addressed there that came - out during the experts' meeting of 9 March.
-There was - 21 a discussion about the appropriate protocol with - 22 brainstem testing and Dr Haynes said with reference to - 23 Adam's sodium level that he would have expected to see - 24 more active steps taken to bring Adam's sodium within - 25 normal range.
-That is before the brainstem test was
+1 compromise to the venous drainage from Adam's brain is 2 something that's going to be pursued.
+Dr O'Connor sets out her analysis of the post-operative period.
+3 THE CHAIRMAN: We have that at paragraph 525.
+4 5 MS ANYADIKE-DANES: Yes, so I'm not going to go into that. б If I move on to the neurological observation and 7 brainstem deaths.
+That was carried out by Dr David 8 Webb.
+He explains that he had found evidence for 9 osmotic disequilibrium syndrome that was thought to 10 occur because of shifts of urea concentration between blood and brain and was associated with brain swelling.
+11 But then he provided the inquiry with a statement 12 13 in August of last year, and he expresses a different 14 view:

+"I'm fairly sure that no one informed me that the sodium level was so low because if I had been aware of the low sodium, I would have considered hyponatraemia to be the likely cause of the fluid shift."

+19 There is one issue to be addressed there that came 20 out during the experts' meeting of 9 March.
+There was 21 a discussion about the appropriate protocol with 22 brainstem testing and Dr Haynes said with reference to 23 Adam's sodium level that he would have expected to see 24 more active steps taken to bring Adam's sodium within 25 normal range.
+That is before the brainstem test was found to be positive in the sense that there was no brain activity.
+And Professor Kirkham agreed that you'd certainly want to have a normal metabolic range.
+That's obviously something to be considered.
+Nobody has suggested that it made any difference, but if one is looking at lessons learned and protocols and procedures, it may be something that we need to consider.